Differentially Private High-Dimensional Approximate Range Counting, Revisited: Conclusion and Open Problems

 \section{Conclusion and Open Problems}

 This paper introduced and analyzed simple linear space data structures that solve the $(\alpha, \beta)$-ANN problem and can be transformed into efficient solutions for its counting variant under differential privacy.
 This provides an alternative data structure to the one proposed recently by Andoni et al.~\cite{andoni2024differentially} with a simpler data structure and analysis.
-We provided general black-box transformations from approximate near neighbor problems to their counting variant under privacy constraints.
+We provided general black-box transformations from approximate near neighbor problems to their counting variant under privacy constraints and showed that interesting error/time trade-offs are possible via \emph{unbalanced} ANN data structures.
 The most intriguing open question was already posed by Andoni et al.~\cite{andoni2024differentially}: Can one obtain better accuracy guarantees for range counting than by transforming near neighbor data structures that have well-understood lower bounds~\cite{andoni2017optimal}?
-For example, \cite{DBLP:conf/soda/AhleAP17} describe a sampling based range counting algorithm that could be a good starting point for further investigation.
+For example, \cite{DBLP:conf/soda/AhleAP17} describes a sampling based range counting algorithm that could be a good starting point for further investigation.
 For the presented data structures, one should further investigate the relation of the noise error due to differential privacy and the error due to including ``far points'' which could give interesting trade-offs.
-While we believe that our algorithms are simple and straight-forward, an experimental comparison between the different solutions presented here and in the literature seems necessary, not only for approximate range counting, but also filtering-based approximate near neighbor search.
+We initiated such a study through unbalanced ANN data structures; the main obstacle for a space-efficient solution is to store ``small counts'' in a data structure that uses space $O(f(\varepsilon) n^{1 + o(1)})$ and provides unbiased counters such that the expected error of the sum of $\mathcal{K}$ counters is only a factor $O(\sqrt{\mathcal{K}})$ larger than the expected per-point error.
+Finally, while we believe that our algorithms are simple and straightforward, an experimental comparison between the different solutions presented here and in the literature seems necessary, not only for approximate range counting, but also filtering-based approximate near neighbor search.
 In fact, only the work of Pham et al.~\cite{pham2022falconn++} provided evidence of the practical impact of filtering-based near neighbor search, and they achieve their result by a combination of LSH and LSF.